yourwelcomematt/matt-obsidian-vault/Guitar/Chord Theory.md

 - You can just use a major chord instead of the dominant 7 chord, but it won't have as much resolving tension
 - You also don't just have to resolve down to the chord a fifth below - you can resolve to another chord (e.g., in Creep where the III chord resolves to the IV chord)
 - https://www.youtube.com/watch?v=pMopMBiHKfQ Songs that use Secondary Dominants (David Bennett)

+Line cliches
+* Staying on a given chord but moving the lowest or highest note down or up a semitone each time
+* E.g., F -> Am/E -> Adim/Eb is just moving the lowest note down a semitone